Instant Pot Not Sealing? How To Fix It!

 #4 The Water Evaporated

-#5 The Inner Pot is the Wrong Size
+#5 The Inner Pot Is The Wrong Size

 #6 The Lid Locking Pin is Stuck

-There is a spring-loaded pin on the rim at the back of the lid.
-If it is stuck in the retracted position, your Instant Pot will not seal.
-Push on it from the inside and outside of the lid or jiggle it to reset the pin.
+If the steam release valve is stuck in the retracted position, your Instant Pot will not seal.
+Push on this float valve from the inside and outside of the lid or jiggle it to reset the pin.

-#7 Instant Pot Not Sealing Due to the Cord
+#7 Instant Pot Not Sealing Due To The Cord

-#8 You Just Need to Be Patient
+#8 Try To Be Patient

-The Instant Pot will not come to pressure in a certain amount of time for everything.
-In fact, things like soup and frozen food will take longer to come to pressure.
+Recipes like Instant Pot soup and frozen food will take much longer to come under pressure than a pot with plain vegetables such as green beans or asparagus.
 If your Instant Pot isn’t counting down, wait 20-30 minutes before you start worrying.

 #9 Thick Sauces

-If your sauce is too thick, you can add an extra cup of liquid or another ingredient that will thin it out so that the Instant Pot will come to pressure.
+If your sauce is too thick then you may not have enough liquid.
+You can add an extra cup of liquid or another ingredient that will thin it out so that the Instant Pot can build enough pressure.

 #11 Excessive Liquid in Pressure Cooker

-Sometimes when you are cooking, especially when you are cooking something that is not frozen, there will be an abundance of liquid.
+Sometimes when you are cooking, especially when you are cooking something that is not frozen, there will be too much liquid.
 This can cause it to splash out of the steam release handle when you release the cooker.